opus1993/pubrepo/content/post/BuiltToExecute/index.md

 Simply having a machine learning team does not mean the business can list machine learning as a strength.
 Building a better machine learning team begins an evolution of moving the technology into the strength box.
 Having a machine learning team does not automatically mean the business is able to exploit every opportunity.

-Why are so many businesses still struggling to realize the full value of their machine learning projects?
-[The answer appears to lie in the gap between applying it in pockets versus applying it at scale.](https://www.accenture.com/_acnmedia/PDF-122/Accenture-Ready-Set-Scale.pdf) This post explores three key areas of focus to make the team better:
+Why do so many businesses struggle to realize the full value of their machine learning projects?
+[The answer appears to lie in the gap between applying it in pockets versus applying it at scale.](https://www.accenture.com/_acnmedia/PDF-122/Accenture-Ready-Set-Scale.pdf) This post explores three key areas of focus of the better teams:

 **1. Relationships**